 If you have been dismissed for gross misconduct and you feel the employer did not properly investigate the incident or that your actions were not serious enough to warrant dismissal for gross misconduct then speak to a solicitor so they can discuss your case with you.

 UK employment law protects employees against discrimination at work.
 Protection from discrimination covers all people in the workplace, regardless of how long they have worked there and what kind of employee they are (e.g. agency worker, self-employed worker, full-time or part-time employee).

-In the UK discrimination law is derives from the Equality Act 2010.
+In the UK discrimination law is derived from the Equality Act 2010.
 This Act protects you if you have been treated unfairly at work because of an aspect of your identity.
-It doesn’t protect everyone in all circumstances, but it protects people who have experienced unfair treatment or bullying at work and they have what is known as a ‘protected characteristic’.
+It doesn’t protect everyone in all circumstances, but it protects people who have experienced unfair treatment or bullying at work and who have what is known as a ‘protected characteristic’.
 The protected characteristics are:

 • Sex – this applies whether you are male or female